tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 `OptimizelyGoalTriggeredNotification` is triggered when an Optimizely goal is tracked and a conversion is counted.
 The user info in the notification will list the experiment IDs for which this was counted as a conversion.

-`OptimizelyNewDataFileLoadedNotification` is triggered when an application resumes from foregrouding and a new experiment datafile is applied.
+`OptimizelyNewDataFileLoadedNotification` is triggered when an application resumes from foregrounding and a new experiment datafile is applied.
 This notification only triggers in Normal Mode, and not in Edit Mode.

 The following sample shows how to register for a notification: